Sports in Philadelphia: Soccer

-The Philadelphia Union is a Major League Soccer (MLS) team that plays in the Eastern Conference.
+The Philadelphia Union are a Major League Soccer (MLS) team that plays in the Eastern Conference.
 The franchise began play in 2010.
 The Union play at Subaru Park, a soccer-specific stadium located in Chester, Pennsylvania.
 The Sons of Ben is an independent supporters group that helped bring the Union to the Philadelphia area and continues to support the Union.
 The Union's top affiliate is Philadelphia Union II.
 Originally known as Bethlehem Steel FC as a tribute to the early 20th century soccer powerhouse, the team began play in 2015 in the second-level United Soccer League, now known as the USL Championship.
 Steel FC played its first four seasons at Goodman Stadium in Bethlehem, Pennsylvania, but moved to Subaru Park for at least the 2019 season because Goodman Stadium no longer meets league stadium requirements.
 Steel FC was renamed Union II in advance of the 2020 season, and went on hiatus for the 2021 season.
 Union II returned the next year as one of the inaugural teams of MLS Next Pro, an MLS-operated third-level league made up mainly of MLS reserve sides.

-The Union have also reached the U.S. Open Cup final three times, in 2014, 2015 and 2018, losing two games at home (in extra time in 2014 to Seattle Sounders FC and after penalties in 2015 to Sporting Kansas City) and once on the road (in 2018 away to the Houston Dynamo).
+The Union have also reached the U.S. Open Cup final three times, in 2014, 2015 and 2018.
 In 2020, the Union won the Supporters' Shield, given to the team in MLS with the best regular season record, the first major trophy in the team's history.
-In 2022, the Union reached their first MLS Cup, however they were defeated by Los Angeles FC 3–0 on penalties after tying 3–3.
+In 2022, the Union reached their first MLS Cup, but were defeated by Los Angeles FC in penalties after tying 3–3.